Officer Michael Rapiejko was sued in New York over claims he used excessive force during an arrest

 “That very well may be … that it’s luck that he is still alive.
 The fact of the matter remains, though, deadly force was authorized,” Rozema said.

 “So if he ends up dying in that situation, (then) he ends up dying, and that’s unfortunate, (but) that’s not the desire of everybody,” the chief added.

 Another patrol car zooms past, runs into the man from behind, then hits a short cinder block wall next to a driveway.
-Video from Rapiejko’s camera shows the officer’s vehicle running into Valencia, with the windshield smashing as the car hits the wall.
+Video from Officer Michael Rapiejko’s camera shows Rapiejko’s vehicle running into Valencia, with the windshield smashing as the car hits the wall.

 Police in Marana justified Rapiejko’s actions.

 “We don’t know that if (Rapiejko) lets him go for another 10 seconds, (Valencia) doesn’t take somebody out in the parking lot,” Rozema said.
 “And then we’re answering some completely different questions: ‘Why didn’t you act sooner? … This guy had a gun … Why didn’t you stop this guy before he shot my wife, before he shot my husband, before he shot my child?’ “

 The video has stirred debate about what type of force police should have used to detain the man.
 Valencia’s attorney, Michelle Cohen-Metzger, told CNN on Tuesday that “it is miraculous that my client isn’t dead.”